dogtopus/StripLightLib.cylib/README.md

 (1): About 10us after some primitive inspection, which is even lower than the 50us reset/break mark of WS281x chips.

-## Limitations

-- The current DMA implementation only buffers a single column and relies on the column ISR to buffer the next, which could potentially increase interrupt latency by a lot.
-Future version may buffer the entire framebuffer at once instead.
-- Significantly higher memory usage due to the raw 24-bit GRB buffer being always present no matter the use of CLUT or not.
-It's not as bad as the NeoPixel-ZeroDMA or NeoPXL8 but still quite significant compare to ISR mode.

 ## License

 Ask Mark.
 Don't ask me. :S